Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 }

 We could just print out these patterns onto card, then cut and fold them by hand.
-But that is quite tedious and leads to lots of ugly ink on your pattern.
+But that is quite tedious and leads to a lot of ugly ink on your pattern.

-You install their software (Design Space) and upload the SVG.
-They will ask you to pay them.
-Over and over again.
+You install their software (Design Space) and upload the SVG file.
+They will ask you to pay them over and over again.

 Cricut: Please pay us money

-But you don't need to.
-Having loaded the SVG you will want to attach the layers.
-If you don't do this then the software will try to move the layers around and you will end up with a mess.
+However, you don't need to.
+Having loaded the SVG, you will want to attach the layers.
+If you don't do this, the software will try to move the layers around, and you will end up with a mess.

-You can do this by selecting all the layers and clicking the 'attach' button.
-As long as you have grouped things into a few groups this is quite quick.
+You can do this by selecting all the layers and clicking the 'Attach' button.
+As long as you have grouped items into a few groups, this is quite quick.

 Attach layers (fix to canvas)